eperedo/blog/source/_posts/directus_options_custom_panel.md

 ## Defining your options

-Right now our custom panel is going to always show you a pie chart of all the users group by country.
+Right now our custom panel is going to always show you a pie chart of all the users grouped by country.
 If we want to make this panel a little more generic we need to include two options: one for selecting the collection (this is basically the table that contains all the data) and of course also we need to give the ability to select the group field so we don't leave the country field in hardcode like we have right now.

 ## Start our dev command